lanl-campaign-ngp/c2-fastbit/README.md

 # Platform

-FastBit is written in C++ and can be compiled and run both on Mac and on Linux platforms.
+FastBit is written in c++ and can be compiled and run both on Mac and on Linux platforms.
 C++11 (atomics) is not required to compile the code, but will be used if the compiler supports it.
 C++14 or later features are not used.

 # Software requirements

-Compiling FastBit requires a recent gcc/g++, cmake, and make.
+Compiling FastBit requires gcc/g++, cmake, and make.
 On Ubuntu, you may use the following commands to prepare the programming environment for FastBit.

 ```bash
 sudo apt-get install gcc g++ make cmake cmake-curses-gui